xudiera/DineSafely/docs/setup.md

 ## Setup

 1. Clone the repository.
-2. On the `.devcontainer` folder add a `.env` file with the following variables (the example values must be adjusted for the configuration of your setup):

-> POSTGRES_HOST=db
-> POSTGRES_DB=dinesafely
-> POSTGRES_USER=postgres
-> POSTGRES_PASSWORD=postgres

-3. Start Visual Studio Code, run the **Dev Containers: Open Folder in Container...** command from the Command Palette.
+2. Start Visual Studio Code, run the **Dev Containers: Open Folder in Container...** command from the Command Palette.